July 16, 2025

 What are liabilities?

-Liabilities are any measurable obligations of a company that will require a financial payout that the company has not yet made.
+A liability is any debt your company owes to another party that requires future payment or service.
 These include day-to-day obligations to business partners and employees as well as debt taken on to finance the organization.

-There are several types of liabilities that appear on a company’s balance sheet.
-Larger companies typically have more liability categories than smaller businesses.
+There are several types of liabilities that might appear on your company’s balance sheet.
+Usually, larger companies have more liability categories than smaller businesses.

 Long-term liabilities

-Long-term liabilities, also called non-current liabilities, are any obligations with payments that extend for more than 12 months.
-This includes current-year payments on the long-term liabilities listed above.
-Examples of long-term liabilities include the following:
+Long-term liabilities, also called non-current liabilities, are obligations with payments that extend for more than a year.
+Lenders consider these liabilities when determining a business's creditworthiness.

 Short-term liabilities